SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 ## Description

-You need to implement the class hierarchy for a computer business.
+Implement the class hierarchy for a computer business.

 Implement the following classes: